andersm9/Meraki_IoT_CSV_Pandas/README.md

 ## Output

 An example output formtis provided below.
-The results are printed to 'results.csv' in the same directory as the script is run in, and the Pandas DataFrame follows a the same.
+The results are printed to 'results.csv' in the same directory as the script is run in, and the Pandas DataFrame follows a the same format.
 This provides a header row with each sensor & metric combination, and an individual timestamped row for each sampleTime containing a complete set of measurements:

 | Timestamp      | Q9EB_M7KP_VLA3_humidity |Q9EB_M7KP_VLA3_temperature| Q5MS_ISB7_PS83_water|
 | ----------- | ----------- | ----------- | ----------- |